I have put before you life and death. Choose life. Deu 30:15

 Most people learn to live in the family and then develop a more or less healthy ego, with decision-making power and satisfaction of one’s needs.

-It is actually the two animal forces, drives and instincts on the one hand, environmental influences including peer pressure on the other.
+That are actually the two animal forces, drives, and instincts on the one hand, and environmental influences including peer pressure on the other.
 We call the latter imprint or socio-cultural influences.

 Another necessary step in our development is to improve our own decision-making function.
 Will we listen to God’s proposal and realize the best alternative for this situation?
 Or do we continue to listen to our ego, our drives and instincts?

 This step is about morality and ethics.
-For us as a limited being, it is of course ethically better to coerce somebosy not to get run over by the street car, even if we rob this person of the possibility of free choice and restrict both them and ourselves.
+For us as limited beings, it is ethically better to coerce somebody not to get run over by a street car, even if we rob this person of the possibility of free choice and restrict them and ourselves.

 Morality is formed by the cooperation of God’s gentle lure, our collective experience from similar situations in the past, and our ego.
 Obedience to the rules system results from an accompanying system of penalties and the threat of exclusion from the community.